a terrible blight on our fine country

 |THE LINE||Michigan +10.5|

+With a few games under each team's belt, it's finally reasonable to look at the stats.
 If you need an explanation of the stats, check out Ken Pomeroy.

 |Michigan v.
 Michigan State: National Ranks|